 alt=""present in the HTML.
 Similarly, videos and gifs should have text descriptions for screen reader users.

 Just as you would put alt="" for purely decorative images to hide them from screen readers, you should add aria-hidden="true" for content on the page that is not screen reader friendly.
-An example of this might be an election map full of svgs and labels, etc. Ideally, you’d include a table version of the data for accessibility and just hide the map with aria-hidden.
+An example might be an election map full of svgs and labels, etc. You can include a table version of the data or some other alternative for accessibility, and then hide the map with aria-hidden.

 Avoid auto-playing audio and video